mickfuzz/makecode-platformer-101/gamePatterns.md

 # Game Patterns

-Game Patterns come in a few different flavour in this course.
+The key idea of this course is to start with a simple [Platform Game Template to Remix](https://makecode.com/_FqWD64MxEiRi) and to add Game Patterns from a menu of possibilities.
+There are many ways of thinking about these patterns but in this guide we are dividing them up into the following:

 ![mechanics space polish and systems](https://raw.githubusercontent.com/mickfuzz/getting-started-making-a-platformer-test1/master/images/mech_space_polish_systems.png)